 The winner of 2016’s European Green Capital, Ljubljana has been mentioned almost everywhere if you do an internet search for “green city in Europe”.
 They won due to the transformation of their traffic with a focus on public transportation and providing cycling roads.
 Three-quarters of Ljubljana are green areas, filled with contiguous aquatic, forest and agricultural areas.
-They also declared a total of 1400 hectares as forest that is designed to become a CO2 sink.
+They also declared a total of 1400 hectares as a forest that is designed to become a CO2 sink.

 Although London might not be the first city to come to mind when thinking of green cities, mainly due to the city’s smog, it is credited to be one of the greenest cities according to Cities Digest.
 This is mainly due to the fact that they have started to take quite drastic measures to fight pollution.
 The government decided to start fighting pollution and plans on becoming carbon-free within the next decade.
-London has lots of green spaces, in the shapes of parks, natural reserves and wildlife habit amongst others.
+London has lots of green spaces, in the shapes of parks, nature reserves and wildlife habit among others.
 The government is actively investing in renewable energy sources, and you can already find plenty of hybrid buses on the streets.

 Vienna is well known for its initiatives in their water usages.
-According to European Green City Index, Vienna is ranked second thanks to its water treatment policies and efficiency.
+According to the European Green City Index, Vienna is ranked second thanks to its water treatment policies and efficiency.
 It is collected through mountain springs by taking advantage of the altitude difference between the mountain and the city and with the gravitational energy from this process, it is also used to hone electricity power.

 Hamburg was the winner for European Green Capital in the year of 2011.
 Hamburg had an ambitious goal of reducing their CO2 emission by 40% in 2020.
 Compared to the time it was 1990, Hamburg has successfully reduced its carbon emission by 15% when they won the award, alongside also achieving a total of 46.000 mWh in power savings.
 Within 300 meters, it is possible for its residents to access public transport and have optimal accessibility to green areas.

 The notable green efforts of Zurich is its recycling and also the people’s waste output.
-According to European Green City Index, Zurich’s inhabitants’ waste production per head weighs 406 kg whilst the average is 511 kg.
+According to the European Green City Index, Zurich’s inhabitants’ waste production per head weighs 406 kg whilst the average is 511 kg.
 Their recycling rate of 34% is almost double the average rate of 18% amongst other cities.
 It is also the sixth lowest city in the European Green City Index in terms of CO2 emissions.